Skip to content

 Potential Risks of Day 1 CPT

-Concerns regarding the effect of Day 1 CPT on future H1B or green card applications are understandable.
+Concerns regarding the effect of Day 1 CPT on future H-1B or green card applications are understandable.
 However, as previously mentioned, Day 1 CPT requires the fulfillment of academic requirements and the compliance to immigration regulations.
-As long as students enroll in an accredited school and meet course and CPT requirements, they can have a lower chance for getting a RFE and receive support for passing it.
+As long as students enroll in an accredited school and meet course and CPT requirements, they can have a lower chance for getting an RFE and, in the case of RFE, receive better support for passing it.

 In fact, the risk associated with Day 1 CPT does not lie in Day 1 CPT itself, but in the possibility of its misuse or abuse.
 Some typical examples of policy violations include: